n-mounier/bGWAS/README.md

 [//]:*******

 bGWAS is an R-package to perform a Bayesian GWAS, using summary statistics as input.
 Briefly, it compares the observed Z-scores from a conventional GWAS to prior Z-scores.
 These prior Z-scores can be provided by the user or directly calculated from publicly available GWASs (currently, a set of 58 studies, last update 25-02-2018 - hereinafter referred to as "prior GWASs").
 In this second scenario, only prior GWASs having a significant influence on the conventional GWAS (identified using a multivariate Mendelian Randomization (MR) approach) are used to calculate the prior Z-scores.
 Causal effect are estimated masking the focal chromosome to ensure independence.
-Observed and prior Z-scores are compared using Bayes Factors, and empirical p-values are calculated using a permutation approach.
+Observed and prior Z-scores are compared using Bayes Factors.
+Significance is assessed by calculating the probability of observing a value larger than the observed BF (P-value) given the prior distribution by decomposing the analytical form of the BFs and taking advantage of the fact that most SNPs have a zero prior effect estimate.
+For small BFs (i.e. insignificant P-values), an approximation is used to make the computation faster.

 The main functions are: